Netflix/metaflow-docs/metaflow/monitoring.md

 2. When you enable grouping we show a **maximum of six** of the latest runs in a group.
 The table functions the same way as described before.
-3. Whenever there’s more than six items in a group we provide a “Show all runs” -link that will filter the **Runs** -table to only show all of the flows within the group.
+3. Whenever there’s more than six items in a group we provide a **Show all runs** -link that will filter the **Runs** -table to only show all of the flows within the group.
 4. When you scroll through the **Runs** -table we’ll bring forth a **Scroll to top** -button to easily get back to top of the table.